vaquerizaslab/fanc/fanc-doc/api/quickstart.rst

 .. _quickstart:

 =============================
-Quickstart with the Kai-C API
+Quickstart with the FAN-C API
 =============================

-After you have installed Kai-C (see :ref:`fanc_installation`), you can import the module from a Python console or script:
+After you have installed FAN-C (see :ref:`fanc_installation`), you can import the module from a Python console or script:

 .. code::